skonves/generator-ts-console/README.md

 ### Run this generator

-1. Clone this repo
+1. Globally install this generator: `npm install -g generator-ts-console`
-1. From the root of this repo, run `npm link` (this will install the generator as a global package)
-1. From the root of your new project, run `yo ts-console`
+1. From the root of your new project, run `yo ts-console` (NOTE: run `yo ts-console --help` for options)